abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/gg-12.png "Select Resource Group from Navigate Option")

-1. Confirm whether you have a total of 12 records to confirm all the below resources are deployed successfully.
+1. Confirm whether you have a total of 12 records to confirm that all the below resources are deployed successfully.

     ![](.././media/rs.png)

    * In the Resource group we have one **Virtual Machine**, **Kubernetes Service**, **Storage account** and **Log Analytics workspace** deployed.

-   * **Virtual Machine**: You will be using the Virtual Machine which is already open on the left side of the page to perform all the Lab exercises.
+   * **Virtual Machine:** You will be using the Virtual Machine, which is already open on the left side of the page, to perform all the Lab exercises.

-   * **Kubernetes Services**: We have already deployed the Azure Arc Data controller onto the Kubernetes Service and in later exercises we will be deploying Azure Arc-enabled data resources onto the Kubernetes cluster using Azure Arc data services.
+   * **Kubernetes Services:** We have already deployed the Azure Arc Data controller onto the Kubernetes Service and in later exercises we will be deploying Azure Arc-enabled data resources onto the Kubernetes cluster using Azure Arc data services.

-   * **Storage Account**: You will use this storage account to backup and restore the database to SQL MI.
+   * **Storage Account:** You will use this storage account to backup and restore the database to SQL MI.

-   * **Log Analytics workspace**: You will be using one of the Log Analytics workspaces to upload and view the logs generated from both Postgres Hyperscale and SQL MI servers.
+   * **Log Analytics workspace:** You will be using one of the Log Analytics workspaces to upload and view the logs generated from both Postgres Hyperscale and SQL MI servers.

 1. Now, double-click on the **Hyper-V Manager** from the desktop of the provided Virtual Machine to start the Hyper-V Manager.

     ![](.././media/select-hyper-v.png "Select hyper-v from desktop")

-1. Then, you need to Select **ARCHOST-XXXXXX** to connect with the Local Hyper-V server.
+1. Then, you need to select **ARCHOST-XXXXXX** to connect with the Local Hyper-V server.

     ![](.././media/arc2.png "ARCHOST Server")

-    >**Note:** XXXXXX is a six/seven digit unique number can be found under Environment tab check variable with name **DeploymentId/Suffix**
+    >**Note:** XXXXXX is a six/seven digit unique number that can be found under the Environment tab, check variable with name **DeploymentId/Suffix**

 1. You will find two guest virtual machines running on the Hyper-V manager.
 Find a list of guest virtual machines with private IP addresses.